johnmckenna-snd/portfolio-v2/src/markdown-pages/blog/serve-react-s3.md

 ## Create S3 Bucket

 First thing we need to do is to create an S3 Bucket.
 This is where our website will be hosted.
-Make sure you know which region you're creating this S3 bucket in we'll need that for Github at the end.
+Make sure you know which region you're creating this S3 bucket in.
+We'll need that for Github at the end.

 1. Navigate to the S3 Management Console, if this is your first time going to S3 you may see a more marketing centric page.